The Mouth-Body Connection

 Coronary heart disease is the leading cause of death in the United States for both men and women.
 Enacting positive oral hygiene practices and obtaining treatment for periodontal problems can help prevent the risk of developing this unfortunate condition.

-Bacteria that grows in the oral cavity and travels into the lungs can cause respiratory problems such as pneumonia.
-This occurs mostly in patients with periodontal disease.
-Periodontal disease has also been shown to have a role in the contraction of lung tissues in bronchitis and emphysema.
-In addition, chronic obstructive pulmonary disease (COPD), a respiratory condition characterized by blockage of the airways, and caused mostly by smoking, has been proven to worsen if the patient also has periodontal disease.
+Bacteria that grow in the oral cavity and travel into the lungs can cause respiratory problems such as pneumonia.
+Periodontal disease has also been proven to have a role in the contraction of bronchitis and emphysema.
+Chronic obstructive pulmonary disease (COPD), a respiratory condition characterized by blockage of the airways, and caused mostly by smoking, has also been proven to worsen if the patient also has periodontal disease.

 One of the reasons for the connection between respiratory problems and periodontal disease is low immunity.
 Patients who experience respiratory problems generally have low immunity, meaning bacteria can easily grow above and below the gum lines without being confronted by the body’s immune system.
 Once periodontal disease is contracted in this way, it will only progress and worsen respiratory issues.